Launching in Lyon

 The rejection roulette

-Expats spend weeks firing sensitive documents at listings they were never eligible for, and the rejections are opaque.
-Four blockers do most of the damage:
+Expats and newcomers spend weeks sending out sensitive documents to listings they were never eligible for, because of these four reasons:

 • No French guarantor